JiapengLuo/lightweight_face_detector/README.md

 3. scipy
 4. numpy

+The demo.py is provided.

-change the path in eval_fddb.py and eval_wider.py to customed path
+To evaluate on fddb and wider face, change the path in eval_fddb.py and eval_wider.py to customed path

 ### results of the enable_hflip